uvec3/torus/README.md

 ### 2) Surface normal force

-Forse applied only when the torus contacts the ground, accounting for surface reaction and rolling friction simultaneously.
+Force applied only when the torus contacts the ground, accounting for surface reaction and rolling friction simultaneously.
-Forse applied to the contact point with a small offset in the direction of rolling along the plane to create rolling friction torque.
+Force applied to the contact point with a small offset in the direction of rolling along the plane to create rolling friction torque.

 Magnitude:
 To simulate realistic behaviour, the force is composed of two parts: